 Intermittent fasting (IF) continues to gain popularity as a weight loss method.
 The practice involves going through cycles of eating and fasting for a specific number of hours.
 IF has various plans, from fasting one or two days a week to fasting 12–18 hours a day.
 IF works best when practiced with balanced nutrition, exercise, and hydration.
 Most of these plans work by having you eat your meals during the day so that most of the fasting happens during sleep.
 Although IF isn’t right for everyone, research shows the practice can improve metabolic health and medical conditions associated with obesity, including insulin resistance, high blood pressure, and cholesterol, because it reduces inflammation in the body that can trigger some chronic conditions.
+If you are trying IF for the first time, the best intermittent fasting apps can provide guidance for getting started and choosing the best fasting schedule for your goals.

 This centuries-old technique may also have mental health benefits.
 Studies show fasting can reduce symptoms of anxiety and depression by potentially decreasing fatigue and increasing energy.
 A meta-analysis of people queried before and after a religious fast for one month (not eating from sunset to sunrise each day) reported lower levels of anxiety and depression when the month-long fast ended.
 But before you start a new eating plan or weight loss journey, it’s best to check with your doctor first to make sure it’s safe for you.
 If you’re in therapy, loop in your provider, who may help support you during your practice.